 6. The Executive Committee for Information Technology will have no role in this data collection process.
-The U.S. Digital Service (which is within the Office of Management and Budget) will also have no role, nor will any federal agency.
-The only people who will assist are a limited number of my technical staff from the White House Office of Administration.
+The U.S. Digital Service (which is within the Office of Management and a limited number of my technical staff from the White House Office of Administration.
 They will have access to the data, but all access will be logged and recorded by our network monitoring tools.